 Singapore – Brisbane, QF52, Airbus A330

 – Would you like a glass of champagne?
-Of course I couldn’t resist starting the flight with some bubbles.
+Of course, I couldn’t resist starting the flight with some bubbles.
 And I felt it was much needed as the flight we boarded was the least favourite kind: the red-eye – departing late at night and landing very early in the morning.

-We were seated in the middle row (2x2x2 seats configuration) and the first thing I noticed was that storage space is not A330’s forte (especially in the middle row).
+We were seated in the middle row (2x2x2 seat configuration) and the first thing I noticed was that storage space is not A330’s forte (especially in the middle row).
 We were glad we don’t travel with lots of carry-on baggage.

-Right after take-off we changed into soft, 100% cotton Qantas-pyjamas, our clothes were hanged in a closet and mattresses were put on our seats.
+Right after take-off, we changed into soft, 100% cotton Qantas-pyjamas, our clothes were hanged in a closet and mattresses were put on our seats.

 We hit some turbulence and had to put our seat belts on, but that actually helped me to sleep better, I guess I like to be rocked to sleep.
 What did wake me up was a smell of fresh, warm pastry and I wasn’t wrong with that guess – just a few moments later I was offered a lovely croissant and a smoothie-like mango & coconut energiser.
 The next thing I know – we were in Brisbane.

 Seats: 2E & 2F, middle row